leafsigh/Reinforcement-Learning/Reinforcement Learning Notes.md

-**<font color='mediumseagreen'>A particular nite MDP is dened by its state and action sets and by the one-step dynamics of the environment.
-Given any state and action s and a, the probability of each possible pair of next state and reward, s' r is denoted</font>**
+**<font color='mediumseagreen'>A particular finite MDP is dened by its state and action sets and by the one-step dynamics of the environment.
+Given any state s and action a, the probability of each possible pair of next state and reward, s' r is denoted</font>**

 $p(s’,r|s,a) = Pr\{S_{t+1}=s’,R_{t+1}=r|S_{t}=s,A_{t}=a\}$   (3.6)